couchbaselabs/mini-hacks/xamarin/todo-sync/README.md

 ### Tutorial

+Complete the 15 Couchbase Mobile Tutorial steps here.
+Open the 'project' folder and then open the 'src' folder.
+Within the 'workshop_start' folder, launch TaskyCouchbase.sln and then open the 'TaskyShared' project folder.

+Double click 'TaskManager.cs' where you will..

 **1. Add the Couchbase Lite using statement**

 This way you will have the available classes and methods that we will need to use.